 Seeing a flock of birds headed your way while roaring down the runway can be a frightening experience, especially if you only have one engine or two engines that are spaced fairly close.
 You know that theoretically the engines can ingest a lot of animal matter and keep on cooking.
 Speaking of cooking, I once cooked roast duck using a Northrup T-38: Duck Soup.

-This is one of those case studies where the captain did just about everything wrong so the obvious less is this: don't do everything wrong.
+This is one of those case studies where the captain did just about everything wrong so the obvious lesson is this: don't do everything wrong.
 But an even better lesson is to have faith in your engines, in your crew, and your Standard Operating Procedures (SOPs).
 This airplane would have been better off had the crew taken it into the air, where it belonged.

 Oh yes, one more thing.
 If you are going to do a high speed abort, follow all the procedures.
 Maximum braking, full reverse, speed brakes.
 Had this captain follow abort procedures, he could have stopped.